UPBGE/UPBGE-Docs/source/manual/logic/actuators/introduction.rst

 of their controllers.

-The logic blocks for all types of actuator may be constructed and changed using the Logic Bircks Editor; details of this process are given in the :doc:`Actuator Editing <./editing>` page.
+The logic blocks for all types of actuator may be constructed and changed using the Logic Bricks Editor; details of this process are given in the :doc:`Actuator Editing <./editing>` page.